gaurav1780/comp1010practicalClassMaterial/week 09 - lists 2/practicalLists2.md

 Further instructions:

+- Besides functions and methods in the template, you may only use methods that operate on `ArrayList` objects.
 - Passing criteria for this week: 40 marks.
 Marks for each test are specified in the test file.
 - Submit the file `ListOfListService.java` under `Week 9 Submission` box on iLearn.
 - Standard rules for submissions listed on iLearn apply.